Modelling Time-Varying Rankings with Autoregressive and Score-Driven Dynamics: Application to ice hockey rankings

-In accordance with expectations, point estimates in all three models suggest the existence of home-ice advantage ($\hat\beta > 0$), but in neither model is \textit{home ice} statistically significant.
+In accordance with expectations, point estimates in all three models suggest the existence of a home-ice advantage ($\hat\beta > 0$), but the \textit{home ice} is not statistically significant in either model.
 To assess the effect size implied by $\hat\beta$, we need to know the team strengths.
-Table~\ref{tab:HockeyStrengths} shows the estimates of the unconditional team strength from the mean-reverting model, obtained based on \eqref{eq:gasUnc}, and the $\hat\omega_i$ for the static model.
-The differences in successive strength values suggests that an increase by $0.23$ (the home-ice advantage estimate in the mean-reverting model) moves a team 0--2 places ahead in the ranking.
+Table~\ref{tab:HockeyStrengths} shows the estimates of the unconditional team strength from the mean-reverting model, which are obtained based on \eqref{eq:gasUnc}, and the $\hat\omega_i$ for the static model.
+The differences in successive strength values suggest that an increase of $0.23$ (the home-ice advantage estimate in the mean-reverting model) moves a team 0--2 places ahead in the ranking.

-For the mean-reverting and static model, the estimates of $\omega_i$ can be used to provide the ``ultimate'' (or long-run) ranking.
+For the mean-reverting and static models, the estimates of $\omega_i$ can be used to provide the `ultimate' (or long-run) ranking.
 Both models confirm the dominance of the Big Six.
-Indeed, the ranking in both models agrees in all but first three places; the long-term strength estimates for these three teams are very close to one another, though, making the eventual ranking less clear cut.
+Indeed, the rankings in both models agree in all but the first three places; the long-term strength estimates for these three teams are very close to one another, though, making the eventual ranking less clear cut.

-Figure~\ref{fig:figHockeyStrengthStationary} presents the estimated values of the worth parameters $f_{i,t}$ (here referred to as strength) in the mean-reverting model.
+Figure~\ref{fig:figHockeyStrengthStationary} presents the estimated values of the worth parameters $f_{i,t}$ (referred to here as the strength) in the mean-reverting model.
 Even though the serial dependence, given by the autoregressive parameter $\alpha$, is mild, it is clearly discernible in the plots.
-For teams that only appeared in a handful of championships (i.e.\ the weaker teams, located at the bottom of the figure), we can see prolonged periods with unchanging values of the strength value, which correspond to the absent observations.
+For teams that only appeared in a handful of championships (i.e.,\ the weaker teams, located at the bottom of the figure), we can see prolonged periods with unchanging values of the strength value, which correspond to the absent observations.
 Similar figures for the static and random walk models are given in Figures~\ref{fig:figHockeyStrengthStatic} and \ref{fig:figHockeyStrengthRandomWalk}.

-If the values of explanatory variables at time $T+1$ are known, they can be plugged into \eqref{eq:gasModel} to obtain the values of the worth parameters at $T+1$.
+If the values of the explanatory variables at time $T+1$ are known, they can be plugged into \eqref{eq:gasModel} to obtain the values of the worth parameters at $T+1$.
 These can in turn serve to make one-step-ahead predictions or estimate the probabilities of specific rankings or ranking-based events.
-Applications in betting are straightforward. for instance, one can easily obtain the probability that a particular team wins a medal or that the podium will be occupied by a given list of teams.
+Applications in betting are straightforward.
+For instance, one can easily obtain the probability that a particular team will win a medal or that the podium will be occupied by a given list of teams.